 In fact, during the first couple of years of her time in WWE, she mainly kept the DX enforcer role.
 By 1999, she was competing in more matches, even becoming the first woman to ever compete in the Royal Rumble match.
 Chyna entered the Royal Rumble at No. 30, and even eliminated Mark Henry before being eliminated by Stone Cold Steve Austin.

-Not only did WWE continue to heavily push Chyna as a singles superstar, but the company also made a bold move by integrating her into the men’s division.
-Her move to battling against male competitors led to being the first female wrestler to be a part of the King of the Ring, as well as the first and only woman to win the Intercontinental Championship.
+Not only did WWE continue to heavily push "The 9th Wonder of the World" as a singles wrestling star, but the company also made a bold move by integrating her into the men's division.
+Her move to battling against male competitors led to being the first female wrestler to be a part of the Ring of the Ring, as well as the first and only woman to win the Intercontinental Championship.
 After defeating Jeff Jarrett in a Good Housekeeping Match at No Mercy, she retained the title for nearly two months before losing it to Chris Jericho at the Armageddon pay-per-view.

 Also, during this time, Chyna became the No. 1 contender for the WWF Championship.
-In 2001, she defeated Ivory to win the Women’s Championship at WrestleMania 17.
-Another key moment in her WWE tenure was her on-screen relationship with Eddie Guerrero, which focused on Chyna’s femininity as Eddie became infatuated with her.
+In 2001, she defeated Ivory to become Women's Champion at WrestleMania 17.
+Another key moment in her WWE tenure was her on-screen relationship with Eddie Guerrero, which focused on Chyna's femininity as Eddie became infatuated with her.

 When Chyna left WWE in 2001, she competed in Japan, having a brief feud with former NWA World Heavyweight Champion Masahiro Chono.
 She also released a book of her life in 2001 - titled "If They Only Knew" - and it was mostly positively received by readers.
 After 2002, Chyna stopped competing, with the exception of teaming with Kurt Angle to defeat Jeff Jarrett and Karen Jarrett at the TNA Sacrifice PPV in 2011.